joshbalfour/node-cognitive-services/README.md

 ##### Description

-<p>Recognizes the emotions expressed by one or more people in an image, as well as returns a bounding box for the face.
-The emotions detected are happiness, sadness, surprise, anger, fear, contempt, and disgust or neutral. <br/>&bull; The supported input image formats includes JPEG, PNG, GIF(the first frame), BMP.
-Image file size should be no larger than 4MB. <br/>&bull; If a user has already called the Face API, they can submit the face rectangles as an optional input.
-Otherwise, Emotion API will first compute the rectangles. <br/>&bull; The detectable face size range is 36x36 to 4096x4096 pixels.
-Faces out of this range will not be detected. <br/>&bull; For each image, the maximum number of faces detected is 64 and the faces are ranked by face rectangle size in descending order.
-If no face is detected, an empty array will be returned. <br/>&bull; Some faces may not be detected due to technical challenges, e.g. very large face angles (head-pose), large occlusion.
-Frontal and near-frontal faces have the best results. <br/>&bull; The emotions contempt and disgust are experimental.</p>
+Recognizes the emotions expressed by one or more people in an image, as well as returns a bounding box for the face.
+The emotions detected are happiness, sadness, surprise, anger, fear, contempt, and disgust or neutral. &bull; The supported input image formats includes JPEG, PNG, GIF(the first frame), BMP.
+Image file size should be no larger than 4MB. &bull; If a user has already called the Face API, they can submit the face rectangles as an optional input.
+Otherwise, Emotion API will first compute the rectangles. &bull; The detectable face size range is 36x36 to 4096x4096 pixels.
+Faces out of this range will not be detected. &bull; For each image, the maximum number of faces detected is 64 and the faces are ranked by face rectangle size in descending order.
+If no face is detected, an empty array will be returned. &bull; Some faces may not be detected due to technical challenges, e.g. very large face angles (head-pose), large occlusion.
+Frontal and near-frontal faces have the best results. &bull; The emotions contempt and disgust are experimental.

 ##### Parameters